 Instead, I attacked my desire to own a big house in the suburbs.
-I started to pursue a calling that made my heart sing, rather than one that seemed prestigious or would pay me a lot of money.
+I started to pursue a blueprint for happiness of my own design.
 I left the bubble I was told would keep me safe and happy.

 I ate the food that would nourish my body and soul, the food my body was designed to process and to use as energy.
 I avoided the food that would destroy my body and my mind.